zmartify/org.openhab.binding.zmartmodbus/README.md

 # Zmartify Modbus Binding

-This is a general purpose binding for communicating with Modbus controlled devices.
+This is a custom built binding for communicating with pre-defined Modbus controlled devices.

 _Give some details about what this binding is meant for - a protocol, system, specific device._